streamshub/shade-enforcer/README.md

 To implement this we add an additional Filter implementation at the end of the user supplied list.

-To use in your project:
+To use in your project (you would have to build the plugin yourself, it's not in maven central):

 ```xml
 <plugin>